GrinonBarrett/Taksidos/Core Rules/3=Equipment/3=Shields.md

 **Parmula**, $250, 7.5 lb.
 +2
-Shield of choice for the Lazine military, the parmula is a reliable source of cover.
+Shield of choice for the Meolasine military, the parmula is a reliable source of cover.
 Requires 11 or greater [Body] to use.

 **Tower**, $400, 13 lb.